nicklamyeeman/Legacy-of-the-Storm/README.md

 ## About The Project

 This project is the last project for Keimyung University.
-A deck builder in the pirate world
+A deck builder in the pirate world A [Game Design Document](https://github.com/nicklamyeeman/Legacy-of-the-Storm/blob/main/10p-GDD2.pdf) is available for this project.

 ### Built With